Workplace Nursery Provision: Employers

 Savings possible for your employees with workplace nursery benefit

-The Workplace nursery benefit allows far greater levels of saving than were possible with the childcare voucher benefit, or are possible with the governments new tax free childcare scheme.
-For a parent paying basic rate tax with nursery fees of £1300 a month, the workplace nursery benefit will save them £3666 a year.
-For higher rate tax payers, the advantages of workplace are even more pronounced, with nursery fees of £1300 a month, they will save £5421 a year.
+The workplace nursery benefit allows far greater levels of saving that are possible with the governments tax free childcare scheme.
+A parent eligible for the tax free childcare scheme would save £2000 a year, whereas a basic rate tax payer with nursery fees of £1400 a month would save £3192 a year with the workplace nursery benefit.
+For higher rate tax payers, the advantages of the benefit are more pronounced, with nursery fees of £1400 a month, they will save £5838 a year.

 Monthly Childcare Costs Saving With Workplace Nursery Benefit For Basic Rate Taxpayer Saving With Workplace Nursery Benefit For Higher Rate Taxpayer